RikuLindholm/adhd/README.md

     java -jar DHTServer.jar <port>

-## Running the client

-### Dependencies

-For generating the SHA-1 hashes and compiling the client you'll need to install the Libgcrypt cryptography library.
-On OSX the easiest way is through Homebrew:

-    brew install libgcrypt

-Google for instructions on Linux/Windows ;)

-### Compiling and running the client
+## Compiling and running the client

 The client can be compiled easily by running:

-    make all
+    make

-This compiles the code into an executable named 'main' which can be run with:
+This compiles the code into an executable named 'dhtonode' which can be run with:

+  make run  // Defaults to options: 127.0.0.1 3200 127.0.0.1 50000

+Alternatively, to manually define the client options, it can be run with:

-  ./main <server-address> <server-port> <my-address> <my-port>
+  ./dhtonode <server-address> <server-port> <my-address> <my-port>

 Note that the server needs to be running for proper functionality.